 next to the sculpture.
 The

-3 weeks before they were taken.
+lasted about two weeks before they were taken.

 In another work I painted a portrait of Mick just off Brick Lane (2015) on Bacon Street close to where he used to sit for most of the day.
 I had taken a photograph of him, cigarette in hand and gazing wistfully afar.
 On his head, where a hat could have been, I painted a cityscape which was a literal reflection of the Shoreditch area with the old red brick structures being demolished and bulldozed to give way to the new high rise developments and luxury apartments.
 In the painting Mick looks outward with a certain lament and amusement as the changes take place before him.

 Fragments installation view